arjbhat/ImageProcessing/README.md

       controller.
 It renders a message to an output when the controller instructs it to.
     - (class) ImageProcessingViewImpl: This is a generic view implementation that prints messages exactly as is, defaulting to using the system output.
+    - (interface) ImageProcessingGUI: This represents a view that additionally allows viewing the image in the program and makes error messages distinct.
+    - (interface) Features: This represents an object that knows how to handle user inputs.
+    - (class) ImageProcessingGUIFrame: This is a GUI view that passes user inputs to a provided features to be handled.
 - Model:
     - (interface) Color: This represents a color, regardless of the format, as long as all the channels can be observed.